 Azo (PY151) or Benzi (PY154) yellow could be used instead of Hansa.
 They're both a touch cooler than Hansa but clear, clean, and good mixers.
 However, most yellows on the market are well behaved so feel free to substitute your favorite.

-The only true, nonstaining red that I know of is Cadmium, but cadmium pigments are opaque and can be muddy mixers.
-I'm not a fan.
-You may have to test several, but any bright red could be substituted for Pyrrol.
+Cadmium red is a classic beauty that’s nonstaining, but it’s also semi-opaque and can be a muddy mixer.
+Nearly any bright red could be substituted for Pyrrol.
 I also like Daniel Smith’s Perylene Red (PR178).

-Several of the quinacridones like quin red, quin magenta, or quin violet could be substituted for the rose.
+Several of the quinacridones like quin magenta or quin violet could be substituted for the rose.
 I also like permanent Alizarin Crimson (M. Graham makes a very pretty PR264 and I also love Da Vinci which is PV19) but it produces more muted mixes.

-There are a number of earthtones that could be substituted for TRO.
+There are a number of earthtones that could be substituted for TRO (PR101).
 Some like quin burnt orange or quin burnt scarlet, but all the quins are staining and I've had trouble with some in mixes.
-Burnt Sienna (usually PBr7) is a also a great option.
-It can be granulating but varies between brands.
+Burnt Sienna (usually PBr7) is a also a fine option.
+It can be highly granulating but granulation varies between brands.

 Phthalo blue green shade could be used instead of the red shade.
 You can see the slight variation in mixes here.
 Some love Prussian blue, a dark, warm, transparent blue with lovely green undertones that is excellent in mixes.
 However, all of these blues are staining.
 If you want to explore nonstaining blues, I’ve showcased some great options here.